 Other books by John

 John also wrote three letters.
-People question whether two and three John are by the same person as the gospel and 1 John, as the author introduces himself as "the elder".
-Papias, a disciple of John refers to John the elder as the author.
+People question whether 2 and 3 John are by the same person as the gospel and 1 John, as the author introduces himself as "the elder".
+Papias, a disciple of John, refers to John the elder as the author.
 The Book of Revelation was only accepted in the NT in the fourth century.
 The gospels and letters are in a polished Greek style, where John probably used a secretary and the elders of Ephesus.
 Revelation uses poorer quality Greek grammar, written on the island of Patmos, where John had no access to a secretary.

 Some important words and concepts are only found in books by John.
 Jesus is called the Lamb only in John and Revelation, and only called the Word only in John, 1 John and Revelation.
+In only the gospel and in Revelation does it refer to Jesus being pierced (Jn 19:37, Rev 1:7).
 It is possible that Revelation was written earlier than the gospel.
 Rev 19 is a revelation of Jesus as the Word of God, a theme which was later brought into the gospel, but it very difficult to be certain of the order of the books.

 External evidence for authorship